dotnet/performance/docs/microbenchmark-design-guidelines.md

 ## BenchmarkDotNet

 BenchmarkDotNet is the benchmarking harness used in this repository.
-If you are new to BenchmarkDotNet, you should read [this doc](./benchmarkdotnet.md).
+If you are new to BenchmarkDotNet, you should read [this introduction to BenchmarkDotNet](./benchmarkdotnet.md).

 Key things that you need to remember:

-* BenchmarkDotNet **does not require the user to provide the number of iterations and invocations per iteration**, it implements a smart heuristic based on standard error and runs the benchmark until the results are not stable.
+* BenchmarkDotNet **does not require the user to provide the number of iterations and invocations per iteration**, it implements a smart heuristic based on standard error and runs the benchmark until the results are stable.
 * BenchmarkDotNet runs every benchmark in a separate process, process isolation allows avoiding side-effects.
 The more memory allocated by given benchmark, the bigger the difference for in-proc vs out-proc execution.
 * BenchmarkDotNet was designed to make accurate nano-benchmarks with repeatable results possible, to achieve that it does many things, including overhead calculation and subtraction (it benchmarks an empty method with the same signature and subtract the average value from results).
 * BenchmarkDotNet removes outliers by default (this repo is configured to remove only the upper outliers)